yslan/yslan.github.io/_tabs/about.md

 I am Yu-Hsiang Lan (First name: Yu-Hsiang, Last name: Lan[^tw-name]), or 藍鈺翔 in Taiwanese Mandarin, born and raised in Taiwan.

 My master's research at National Taiwan University (NTU) was my first venture in the field of numerical PDEs.
-Later, I was lucky to have been invited to Argonne National Laboratory (ANL) as a summer student.
+Later in 2017, I was lucky to be invited to Argonne National Laboratory (ANL) as a summer student.
 It was my first high-performance computing (HPC) experience and I enjoyed it a lot.
-After getting my master degree in applied math, I had been continually working at Argonne as a pre-doctoral appointee for three years.
+After getting my master's degree in applied math, I had been continually working at Argonne as a pre-doctoral appointee for three years.
 Now, I'm back to school and currently being a computer science master student at University of Illinois working toward a doctoral degree.

 [^tw-name]: [Ref: Taiwanese naming and spelling in English](https://culturalatlas.sbs.com.au/taiwanese-culture/taiwanese-culture-naming)